SC-Guide/SC-Guide.github.io/README.md

 ## 📋 About

-Skincare Guide is a personal routine tracker that helps you plan your skincare steps, track retinal usage, and mark completed days.
-It was built as a **portfolio case study** to demonstrate:
+**Skincare Guide** is a personal routine tracker that helps you plan your skincare steps, track retinal usage, and mark completed days.
+It was built as a portfolio case study to demonstrate:

 - content strategy and data structuring,
 - design system and responsive layout,
 - interactivity and thoughtful UX.

+The project features a **snake‑style calendar**, **automated scheduling** for retinal and azelaic acid, and **detailed product cards** with skin type, ingredients, usage instructions, and shop links.

 ---